 Research Travel Costs

 Depending on the country you’ll be visiting, you may be expected to pay certain travel fees upon your arrival.
 For example, some countries require visitors to buy temporary visas and tourist cards immediately after they’ve arrived.
 In many cases, the prices are reasonable, but it pays to know how much you should expect to spend on the aforementioned items before heading out on your journey.
 You should also research whether or not your intended destination accepts U.S. currency.
-If not, it’s highly recommended that you take a steady supply of cash to your nearest currency exchange prior to your travel date.
+If not, it’s highly recommended that you take a steady supply of cash to your nearest currency exchange before your travel date.

 Prioritize Sun Protection